GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/03_advMaterials.md

  - @bs::ct::Material::getParamLoadStoreTexture - Outputs a @bs::TMaterialParamLoadStoreTexture<Core> handle that can be used for reading & writing the parameter value.
  - @bs::ct::Material::getParamBuffer - Outputs a @bs::TMaterialParamBuffer<Core> handle that can be used for reading & writing the parameter value.
  - @bs::ct::Material::getParamSamplerState - Outputs a @bs::TMaterialParamSampState<Core> handle that can be used for reading & writing the parameter value.
- - @bs::ct::Material::getParamFloat - Outputs a @ref bs::TMaterialDataParam<T, Core> "MaterialParamFloat" handle that can be used for reading & writing the parameter value.
+ - @bs::ct::Material::getParamFloat - Outputs a @MaterialParamFloat handle that can be used for reading & writing the parameter value.
- - @bs::ct::Material::getParamVec2 - Outputs a @ref bs::TMaterialDataParam<T, Core> "MaterialParamVec2" handle that can be used for reading & writing the parameter value.
+ - @bs::ct::Material::getParamVec2 - Outputs a @MaterialParamVec2 handle that can be used for reading & writing the parameter value.
- - @bs::ct::Material::getParamVec3 - Outputs a @ref bs::TMaterialDataParam<T, Core> "MaterialParamVec3" handle that can be used for reading & writing the parameter value.
+ - @bs::ct::Material::getParamVec3 - Outputs a @MaterialParamVec3 handle that can be used for reading & writing the parameter value.
- - @bs::ct::Material::getParamVec4 - Outputs a @ref bs::TMaterialDataParam<T, Core> "MaterialParamVec4" handle that can be used for reading & writing the parameter value.
+ - @bs::ct::Material::getParamVec4 - Outputs a @MaterialParamVec4 handle that can be used for reading & writing the parameter value.
- - @bs::ct::Material::getParamColor - Outputs a @ref bs::TMaterialDataParam<T, Core> "MaterialParamColor" handle that can be used for reading & writing the parameter value.
+ - @bs::ct::Material::getParamColor - Outputs a @MaterialParamColor handle that can be used for reading & writing the parameter value.
- - @bs::ct::Material::getParamMat3 - Outputs a @ref bs::TMaterialDataParam<T, Core> "MaterialParamMat3" handle that can be used for reading & writing the parameter value.
+ - @bs::ct::Material::getParamMat3 - Outputs a @MaterialParamMat3 handle that can be used for reading & writing the parameter value.
- - @bs::ct::Material::getParamMat4 - Outputs a @ref bs::TMaterialDataParam<T, Core> "MaterialParamMat4" handle that can be used for reading & writing the parameter value.
+ - @bs::ct::Material::getParamMat4 - Outputs a @MaterialParamMat4 handle that can be used for reading & writing the parameter value.
- - @bs::ct::Material::getParamFloatCurve - Outputs a @ref bs::TMaterialCurveParam<float, Core> "MaterialParamFloatCurve" handle that can be used for assigning an animation curve to a *float* parameter.
+ - @bs::ct::Material::getParamFloatCurve - Outputs a @MaterialParamFloatCurve handle that can be used for assigning an animation curve to a *float* parameter.
 This can be used as an alternative to **ct::Material::getParamFloat()** in that the value will now be animated over the range of the curve, instead of being just a static value.
  - @bs::ct::Material::getParamColorGradient - Outputs a @bs::TMaterialColorGradientParam<Core> handle that can be used for assigning a color gradient to a *Color* parameter.
 This can be used as an alternative to **ct::Material::getParamColor()** in that the value will now be animated over the range of the gradient, instead of being just a static value.
  - @bs::ct::Material::getParamSpriteTexture - Outputs a @bs::TMaterialParamSpriteTexture<Core> handle that can be used for assigning a sprite texture to a *texture* parameter.
 This can be used as an alternative to **ct::Material::getParamTexture()** in that the sprite texture can be animated while a normal texture is always static.